w3bwizart/App-Bird_Image_classifier/README.md

 # Bird Image classifier
-This app is a converted Jupyter notebook into a Flask app from the course Fast.AI: Practical Deep Learning for coders
+This app is a converted Jupyter notebook into a Flask app from the Fast.AI course: Practical Deep Learning for coders. [https://course.fast.ai/](https://course.fast.ai/)

 ## Notebook steps
 - The notebook pulls images from the web; birds, forests.